-This aircraft is the one chosen by many Sunrise Aviation students as the primary training aircraft for the private pilot certificate, instrument rating, and single-engine portion of the commercial pilot training.
-It is an economical choice as your primary flight training aircraft.
-Sunrise Aviation is currently refurbishing all the C152s in its fleet including new paint and interior.
+The C152 is the aircraft of choice by many students both in the U.S. and throughout the world for the private pilot certificate, instrument rating, and single-engine portion of the commercial pilot training.
+It is an excellent, economical choice.

 Cessna 172 Skyhawk

-Heavier or taller students may find the C172 Skyhawk to be more comfortable and provide greater useful load including fuel for longer flights.
+The Cessna C172 Skyhawk: Taller or larger students may find the C172 Skyhawk to be more comfortable, especially for longer flights.

-The Cessna 172 Skyhawk is a four seat, single engine, tricycle gear, high wing airplane.
-It was first flown in 1955 and is still under production.
+It is a four seat, single engine, tricycle gear, high wing airplane.
 More C172s have been manufactured than any other plane in the world.